The 5 Steps of Planning a Kitchen Remodel

 1. Plan the layout: The first step is looking at the big picture – floor layout.
 You may want to keep the same footprint for appliances and cabinets for now, but will current space meet future needs?
 If not, is there a way to steal space from an adjacent room or closet to expand?
 Before you purchase new cabinets and appliances, layout changes should be complete, including the addition or removal of interior walls.

-2. Replace windows and doors: Older homes often have awkward window placement (e.g., in corners) or may be found on exterior walls receiving minimal sunlight.
-If there is a way to enhance placement of cabinets and maximize natural lighting by moving windows, this may be a major expense but overall appeal and long-term comfort and should be given priority.
-Don’t forget to evaluate doors!
-French doors or sliders in older homes differ in size compared to current models and should be replaced.
-If you can’t afford to do this right away, take measurements of several styles and reserve enough space to expand door frames later, especially if you plan to have cabinets near doorways.
+2. Replace windows and doors: Old homes often have awkward window placement -- for example, in corners or on exterior walls receiving minimal sunlight.
+If there is a way to enhance placement of cabinets and maximize natural light by moving windows, this major expense will add to your kitchen design's overall appeal and long-term comfort and should be given priority.
+Don’t forget to evaluate doors, too!
+French doors or sliders in older homes differ in size from current models and should be replaced.
+If you can’t afford to do this right away, take measurements of several current styles and reserve enough space to expand door frames later, especially if you plan to have cabinets near doorways.

 3. New cabinetry: After major layout changes are finished, new cabinetry can be installed.
-Factor in the size of new appliances you may purchase.
-For example, if you currently have a small refrigerator and intend to buy a super-sized one to replace it as the family expands, calculate extra space required.
+Factor in the size of appliances you may purchase.
+For example, if you currently have a small refrigerator and intend to replace it with a super-sized one as your family grows, calculate extra space required.
 For cabinetry on both sides of a refrigerator, contractors can order and install "fillers."
-Fillers are hardwood panels that take up the space between cabinets and can be removed when the extra space to fit larger appliances is needed.
+Fillers are hardwood panels that take up the space between cabinets and can be removed when the extra space is needed to fit larger appliances .

 Hiring a contractor or designer to help you work on a long term floor plan is often an excellent investment.
 They can help you redesign your kitchen and organize the renovation process in stages.
 Most important, they will be able to offer a fresh pair of eyes to make assessments and provide advice based upon your personal style and budget.